Lykoi

-The Lykoi (commonly called wolf cat or werewolf cat) is a natural mutation from a domestic short-haired cat.
+The Lykoi (commonly called wolf cat or werewolf cat) is a breed of cat derived from a natural mutation causing a form of hypotrichia (e.g. congenital alopecia) found in domestic short-haired cats.
 The mutation has occurred in domestic cats over the last 20 years.
 DNA testing has been done by UC Davis to confirm that the cats do not carry the Sphynx/Devon Rex gene.
-The breed was developed by Patti Thomas in Vonore, Tennessee.
+The breed was developed by Brittney Gobble in Vonore, Tennessee.

-Lykos (λύκος, lýkos, pl. λύκοι, lýkoi, Ancient: λῠ́κος, lúkos, pl. λῠ́κοι, lúkoi) means "wolf" in Greek.
+The term Lykos (λύκος, plural λύκοι; λῠ́κος, plural λῠ́κοι) means 'wolf' in Greek.

+Although commonly described as looking visually arresting, perhaps invoking horror films to some owners, the felines have sweet-natured personalities and appreciate human affection.

 Characteristics

 Lykoi vary from completely covered in hair to partially hairless.
+Lykoi may sometimes lose all of their hair, resulting in a Sphynx cat-like appearance, but this hair loss is only temporary.
+A unique characteristic of the cat breed is that the Lykoi sheds a lot when older, but regrows its hair later in life depending on the season.

+The missing coat of the Lykoi's face gives the breed a wolf-like appearance.

-Sometimes, they may lose all of their hair resulting in them looking like a Sphynx, but it grows back.
-Lykoi are genetically distinct from the Canadian Sphynx.
+Lykoi are genetically distinct from the Canadian Sphynx cat.
 The hair coat is unique in appearance in that it resembles the coat of an opossum when mostly coated.
-Standards call for a roan coat (of any colour, although black is most common), a wedge-shaped head, and a lithe body of solid weight without excessive bulk.
+Standards call for a roan coat (of any color, although black is most common), a wedge-shaped head, and a lithe body of solid weight without excessive bulk.
 Lykoi are said to be friendly and unchallenging in their behaviour.
 They display a high level of affection for their owners.

-A unique characteristic of the cat breed is that the Lykoi sheds a lot when older, but regrows its hair later in life depending on the season.

-The missing coat of the Lykoi's face gives the breed a wolf-like appearance.